ZPChandrapur/zpchandrapur_applications/docs/auth-integration.md

 2. **Automatic Cleanup**: Auth data is removed after 30 seconds or successful use
 3. **Source Verification**: Checks that auth data comes from the main app
 4. **Error Handling**: Graceful fallback to normal login if auto-login fails
-5. **App-Specific Storage**: Each app uses its own localStorage key to prevent conflicts
+5. **App-Specific Storage**: Each app uses its own localStorage key to prevent conflicts:
+   - E-estimate: `estimate_auth_transfer`
+   - FIMS: `fims_auth_transfer`
+   - PESA: `pesa_auth_transfer`
+   - Workflow: `workflow_auth_transfer`

 ## Testing

 1. Login to main ZP Chandrapur application
-2. Click on E-estimate or FIMS card
+2. Click on E-estimate, FIMS, PESA, or Workflow Management card
 3. Target application should open in new tab and automatically log you in
 4. Check browser console for detailed logs
 5. If auto-login fails, normal login page should appear
-6. Look for app-specific log messages (E-ESTIMATE: or FIMS:)
+6. Look for app-specific log messages (E-ESTIMATE:, FIMS:, PESA:, or WORKFLOW:)

 ## Configuration